Our research is editorially independent but we may earn a commission for purchases made through our links.

 Purple Haze Lavender Farm, Sequim

 Marrowstone Island is an ideal place to visit for all sorts of outdoor activities.
-Enjoy hikes in one of a number of parks, including Flagler State park, a large marine and camping park with a lighthouse, miles of trails and an extensive walkable saltwater shoreline as well as 19th-century historic military fort buildings.
+Enjoy hikes in one of a number of parks, including Flagler State Park, a large marine and camping park with a lighthouse, miles of trails and an extensive walkable saltwater shoreline as well as 19th-century historic military fort buildings.
 There are roadside farms and flower stands and even a beautiful vineyard where you can sample tasty wines and visit an art gallery displaying works by local artists.
 Mystery Bay Farm offers award-winning goat cheeses as well as public tours where you can learn about turning milk into cheese, meet the goats, enjoy a cheese tasting and tour the milking parlor and cheese making facility.
-Head here at either 6 a.m. or 6 p.m. and you can even help out in milking the goats!
+You can even help out in milking the goats!

 Shi Shi Beach and Point of the Arches